The Road to Busytown: Richard Scarry’s Life in Fairfield County

 Learn more about how Scarry’s life and work in Fairfield County inspired his illustrations of Busytown through rare family photographs, original illustrations and sketches, and personal accounts from son Huck Scarry, and enjoy interactive areas, a reading nook, and a scavenger hunt for Lowly Worm!

-This exhibition was developed with collaboration from Huck Scarry.
-Image above Copyright © 2022 by THE RICHARD SCARRY CORPORATION AG.
+This exhibition was developed in collaboration with Huck Scarry.
+The image above is Copyright © 2022 by THE RICHARD SCARRY CORPORATION AG.
 RICHARD SCARRY is a registered trademark of The Richard Scarry Corporation AG.

 This exhibition has been made possible through the generous support of Fairfield Rotary, Random House Children’s Books, Bigelow Tea, The Denise Walsh Team – William Raveis, and Connecticut Humanities.